 They have set traps for me.
 Selah

 a.
-Keep me, O Lord, from the hands of the wicked: In the first portion of Psalm 140 David acknowledged the presence of wicked and violent men.
-With such a realistic view, he then asked God, “Preserve me from violent men.”
+Keep me, O LORD, from the hands of the wicked: In the first portion of this psalm, David acknowledged the presence of wicked and violent men.
+With such a realistic view, he then requested of God, “Preserve me from violent men.”

 i.
 “Thus David was hunted as a rebel, Christ was crucified as a blasphemer, and the primitive Christians were tortured as guilty of incest and murder.”
 (Horne)

 b.
-The proud have hidden a snare for me: They hoped to make David trip over a series of hidden snares and cords and nets and traps, many of which we expressed in their poisonous words (Psalm 140:3).
-David was not blind to the traps, but he had not lost hope in God’s help.
+The proud have hidden a snare for me: They hoped to make David trip over a series of hidden snares, cords, nets, and traps, many of which were expressed in their poisonous words (verse 3).
+David was not blind to the traps, but he had hope in God’s help.

 i.
 “They hunted David as they would a dangerous wild beast: one while striving to pierce him with the spear; another to entangle him in their snares, so as to take and sacrifice him before the people, on pretense of his being an enemy to the state.”
 (Clarke)